Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 >{.small} If the derived database context overrides OnModelCreating is it critical that the base class OnModelCreating is called.

-Finally, add the `[MultiTenant]` data annotation to entity classes which should be isolated per tenant.
+Finally, add the `[MultiTenant]` attribute to entity classes which should be isolated per tenant.
 If an entity is common to all tenants, then do not apply the attribute:

 ```
 [MultiTenant]